taky-kongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: This script prints the type of the file named iamfile.
 The file iamfile will be in the /tmp directory when we run the script.

+13-symbolic_link: This script creates a symbolic link to /bin/ls, namd __ls__.
+The symbolic link should be created in yhe current working directory.